1965 Chevrolet C10 Stepside Restomod – SOLD!!

 Chevrolet C/K trucks from the mid-1960s have become one of the most sought-after by customizers to turn into high-end restomods.
-Of the entire C/K model range, the most coveted remains the short bed model such as this 1965 Chevrolet C10 Stepside currently listed here on Craigslist in Jupiter, Florida (Pittsburgh) that has been thoroughly restored and modernized both inside and out.
+Of the entire C/K model range, the most coveted remains the short bed model such as this 1965 Chevrolet C10 Stepside originally listed in February 2022 on Craigslist in Jupiter, Florida (Pittsburgh) that has been thoroughly restored and modernized both inside and out.

 Currently offered for $39,990, comparing that price against the Hagerty Insurance Online Valuation Tool for a restored stock example confirms the private seller has their C10 restomod priced between this guide’s #2 “Excellent” estimate of $35,000 and its #1 “Concours” appraisal of $55,200.
 Interestingly, the Collector Car Market Review Online Tool provides a much different assessment as in this case the asking price is nearly eight thousand dollars above this guide’s #1 “Excellent” appraisal of $31,100 for stock example.